Salt Lake City Half Marathon

 Where the roofs are thatched with gold

-Laura and I flew into the city on Thursday for a long weekend to play and run the Salt Lake City Marathon and Half Marathon.
-Since she was staying with her college buddy, and my bestie Cara wasn’t due to arrive until the next day, I had some solo time to explore the downtown.
+Laura and I flew in on Thursday for a long weekend of playtime and race pain, aka the Salt Lake City Marathon and Half.
+Since she was crashing with a college friend and my bestie Cara wasn’t arriving until the next day, I had some solo wander time.

 photo credit: Salt Lake City Marathon Facebook page